 Hopefully above steps will fix the issue quickly for temporary issue.
 But if you are facing this issue more often then below steps are also worth to try.

 Updating Windows 10 to the latest release is the first step that you should perform after eliminating the issue temporary.
 Some times this could also be due to the unfinished Windows updates.
 So if this is so then let the Windows finish the updates first.

 Windows update will also fix some other issues which are the cause of the 100% disk usage issue.
 So check manually that your windows is up to date.
 If problem still persists then move to the next steps.

 5. Switch to high performance power plan

 Switching to a high performance power plan can speed up the process which windows is doing by utilizing the disk space.
 So it can also solve the issue.
 Actually it just increase the performance of the system.
 Follow the below steps the to change the power plan to high performance.

 - Go to the Settings -> System -> Power & Sleep -> Additional power settings.
 Or alternatively open the control panel and follow the path given in the screenshot.

 - Click on the Create new power plan.

 - Select high performance option give it a name and save the new power plan.

-Simply if still you are unable to fix the Windows 100% disk usage issue then the problem is in your hardware and either your disk is really Full or its time to replace the disk.
+Simply if still you are unable to fix the Windows 100% disk usage issue then the problem is somewhere else.
+Now your next step should be to Reset Windows.